matkv/matkv.dev/content/now/index.md

 ### Programming

+* Started working on a small cli program that is supposed to return nicely formatted data about any player on [Lichess](https://www.lichess.org).
+The repository can be found [here](https://github.com/matkv/lichess-stats).
 * Learning [Rust](https://www.rust-lang.org/) using the official [Rust book](https://doc.rust-lang.org/book/) and [rustlings](https://github.com/rust-lang/rustlings).
 * Working on this website.
 The GitHub repository can be found [here](https://github.com/matkv/hugo-website).